HeRAMS-WHO/herams-backend/docs/index.rst

 .. image:: media/img/HeRAMS_dashboard_management_support.png
    :height: 300px
+   :align: center

 Basic Amenities
 ~~~~~~~~~~~~~~

 The **Basic Amenities** page presents a series of doughnut charts displaying information of core areas such as:

 * the principle source of water and power; and
 * the percentage of MoDS with sufficient water and power supplies

 .. image:: media/img/HeRAMS_dashboard_basic_amenities.png
    :height: 300px
+   :align: center

 Service Availability
 ~~~~~~~~~~~~~~~~~~~~